neurogym/neurogym/docs/envs.md

 ___

 ### Reaching1DWithSelfDistraction
-Doc:
+Doc: Reaching with self distraction.

-        The agent has to reproduce the angle indicated by the observation.
-        Furthermore, the reaching state itself generates strong inputs that
+    In this task, the reaching state itself generates strong inputs that
     overshadows the actual target input.
-        dt: Timestep duration. (def: 100 (ms), int)
-        rewards:
-            R_CORRECT: given when correct. (def: +1., float)
-            R_FAIL: given when incorrect. (def: -0.1, float)
-        timing: Description and duration of periods forming a trial.
+This task is inspired by behavior
+    in electric fish where the electric sensing organ is distracted by
+    discharges from its own electric organ for active sensing.
+    Similar phenomena in bats.

 Reference paper
 Missing paper name
 Missing paper link

-Period timing (ms)
-fixation : constant 500
-reach : constant 500

 Reward structure
 correct : 1.0